oja89/middlewaremasters/scripts/scripts.md

 ## listener.js:

 Listens for the commands from popup.js
+Commands are sent as objects.

-Gives the command to the video element
+Gives the command to the video element.

-## status.js

-Listens for the command "status"
 Currently answers for the status button by popup.js and the cyclical status asking from background.js